I haven’t managed to get to all the newly opened stations, but I did stop past Carrum for a little while on Wednesday night.

 Passenger Information Displays on the platform

 Each end of the platform has a quite substantial shelter, with seating.
 The middle section is largely uncovered.
-Whether this is sufficient remains to be seen – I’d be interested to know how it fared during the storm on Tuesday night, particularly for those passengers alighting from the middle of an arriving train.
+Whether this is sufficient cover remains to be seen – I’d be interested to know how it fared during the storm on Tuesday night, particularly for those passengers alighting from the middle of an arriving train.

 Works are continuing, with the main entrance at the northern end of the station yet to open.
 Apparently it will include a periscope to view the bay!